resibots/ITE/README.md

 - [limbo]: A lightweight framework for Bayesian and model-based optimisation of black-box functions
     - As limbo is a framework you only need to get the code: `git clone https://github.com/jbmouret/limbo.git`
     - For more advanced options, look at [limbo]'s repo.
+- [ROS] \(optional\):
+    - If you want to run the experiment on the real robot, you need to have ROS installed.
+Please check the [official instructions](http://www.ros.org/install/) to download and install ROS.
+- [hexa_control] \(optional\):
+    - If you want to run the experiment on the real robot, you need to have the `hexa_control` ROS package to control the robot.
+See [hexa_control]'s repo for instructions.

 ### Compiling and Executing the experiment